 - Also, a bank abroad needs to be promptly notified about all changes in address, passport data, and other personal details.

 All the above-mentioned prompts are relevant for most banks, especially European ones.
-However, banks do differ in their policies, and their requirements can be rather specific.
-Some foreign banks ask for just a few documents, others require an extended list of certificates.
-It often depends on the amount of your money transfer.
+However, banks do differ in their policies, and their requirements can be unique.
+Some foreign banks ask for just a few documents, others require a lot of bureaucracy.

-Not to waste your time when opening an account online, we recommend that you should contact our experts at the e-mail address given at the top of this page or via any of the messengers.
-They will promptly answer your questions and offer relevant services
+Not to waste your time when opening an account online, we recommend that you contact our experts at the e-mail address given at the top of this page or via WhatsApp.
+They will promptly answer your questions and advise on the most relevant services.

 Is it possible to open an account with a foreign bank remotely?